What is a Creative Catalog?

 1. Good Photos Gives Better Marketability

-Pictures of your products will be the first thing people look for in your article, so produce high-quality photographs.
-If you have your own photography equipment, go DIY and get good angles, show off the product in all its glory.
-Remember that the pictures are what the customer notices first and not the description, so the quality of photos = how marketable the item can be.
+Pictures of your products will be the first thing people look for in sample catalogs, so produce high-quality photographs.
+If you have your own photography equipment, go DIY, and get good angles, show off the product in all its glory.
+Remember that the pictures are what the customer notices first and not the description.
 If you can afford it, and/or you're not comfortable with your own skills, go to a professional for help.

 2. Have Product Know-how